Linux-UNIX: A-TAP management

 - For ASO traffic, CLIENT_IP is not the actual client IP; use the Analyzed Client IP, which is the correct IP.

-- For Oracle ASO encrypted IPv6 traffic (local as well as remote), use the Client Host Name to identify the actual client session, due to limitations.
+- For Oracle ASO encrypted IPv6 traffic (local and remote), use the Client Host Name to identify the actual client session, due to limitations.

 - For SSL traffic, CLIENT_IP is not the actual client IP and there is no ANALYZED_CLIENT_IP.

 - If CLIENT_HOST_NAME cannot be mapped to one specific network, it cannot be used to differentiate between multiple networks.
-In this case, ANALYZED_CLIENT_IP will not be available.
+In this case, ANALYZED_CLIENT_IP is not available.
 Due to this limitation, use CLIENT_HOST_NAME to identify the actual client session.

 - No need to install or use kernel modules (K-TAP).